h4wkst3r/KQL-Queries/AzureML/README.md

 This query will show when a user has read a model from a workspace and also downloaded a file from an Azure storage blob.

+## Model Poisoning

+`AzureMLModelPoisoning.kql`

+This query will show when a user has read a model from a workspace and also uploaded a file to an Azure storage blob.

 ## MLOKit Use

 `MLOKitUsage.kql`